 The Sri Lankan government has declared its intention to develop the country as a leading regional aviation, navigation and trading hub in South Asia.
 Therefore, the development of maritime & aviation transportation is at the forefront of the government's infrastructure development agenda.
 The focus of these developments is to expand the capacity and improve the efficiency of existing ports through modernization and construction of new ports and airports in strategic locations.

-Major Sea Port and Airport development projects in progress:
+Major Sea Port and Airport development:

 The Colombo South Port expansion project with three terminals, each terminal having capacity of 2.4 million TEUs per annum, will increase the capacity of the Colombo Port by 160% upon completion.
 Construction work of the breakwater has been completed.
 The first terminal, a join venture between the Sri Lanka Ports Authority and China Merchant Holdings Ltd, was built under a 35 year build operate and transfer agreement with SLPA.
 The terminal was opened for commercial operation on 5th August 2013.